scyhub/Smartphones-Project/CodeBook.md

 This document contains a description of the variables included in the text file HARbySGS.txt that results of running the R script run_analysis.R created for the project of the Coursera course: Getting and Cleaning Data.

 The text file HARbySGS.txt contains information about a total of 68 variables, with 180 different observations for each of them, i.e., the file contains 68 columns and 180 rows of data - plus a row with a header at the beginning -.
-This data were collected during the experiment *Human Activity Recognition Using Smartphones Data Set* described in: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+These data were collected during the experiment *Human Activity Recognition Using Smartphones Data Set* described in: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Specifically, the variables included in the text file HARbySGS.txt are: